alexheyd/atom-jump-to-import/README.md

 With the above `.babelrc` file, a path of `utils/test` will resolve to `./src/utils/test.js`

 **Note:** The `pathOverrides` defined in `Settings` have priority over `.babelrc` aliases.

-## Coming Soon
-- Ability to define a project name if no `package.json` file is present

-## Known issues
-- Soft wrap and code folding break opening modules when cursor is in string. (atom/atom#8685)
-- Only supports one project root folder